jhyun0919/udacity_drlnd_p2/README.md

 # Solutions

-You can check out about the description of the implementation & results of the experiment on this project in [Continuous_Control.ipynb]() & [Report.pdf]().
+You can check out about the description of the implementation & results of the experiment on this project in [Continuous_Control.ipynb](https://github.com/jhyun0919/udacity_drlnd_p2/blob/master/Continuous_Control.ipynb) & [Report.ipynb](https://github.com/jhyun0919/udacity_drlnd_p2/blob/master/Report.ipynb).